 - 1. Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Set the height of cut at the lowest cutting position. - 4.
-Remove the pulley covers as follows: - For 50-inch or 54-inch decks, remove the hairpin cotter 2 and push in the tab on the cover.
+Remove the pulley covers.